 - Lightly oil an 8 x 4-inch loaf pan with a small dab of whatever oil you have on hand.

-    - Place the warm water and teaspoon of palm sugar into a small bowl (a 2-cup liquid measure works well).
+- Place the warm water and teaspoon of coconut sugar into a small bowl (a 2-cup liquid measure works well).
 Make sure the water is the right temperature.
 If the water is too cold the yeast will not become active and if the water is too hot it will kill the yeast.
 Add the yeast and stir.
 Proof the yeast by allowing it to stand for 5 to 10 minutes.
 It should become bubbly, if not start over with fresh yeast and water.

 - Add nut butter, nectar, , oil, and ground flax seeds.
 Stir well with a spoon, just until mixed.
 Allow to sit again for 5 minutes.

 - Meanwhile, add flour, starch, chia and salt to a large mixing bowl.